d-ries/linux-essentials/06_software/01_course.md

 When we want to update all the packages on our system we can use the `sudo apt upgrade` command.
 This will update all the installed packages.

 ## Gzip and tar
-Sometimes you might encounter a `tar` or `tar.gz` file.
-A  `tar.gz` file is also known as a `tarball`.
-Both are compressed files containing all kinds of files & folders.
+Sometimes you might encounter a `tar` or `tar.gz` file for installing some software.
+A  `tar.gz` file is also known as a `tarball`. it's a compressed file containing all kinds of files & folders.
 You can compare these to `zip` or `rar` files.
 We need to extract the files/folders inside this file before we can use them.
 To do so we can use the `tar` command.
 The options we use will vary depending on the case.
 Do we want to extract a `tar` file or a `tar.gz`file:
 ```bash
 student@linux-ess:~/tarexample$ ls
 app.tar.gz  docs.tar